briefercloud/briefer/.github/CONTRIBUTING.md

 If you're using Chrome, open a new tab and access `chrome://flags/#allow-insecure-localhost`.
 Then enable this flag.
 If you're using another browser, please look for similar options if needed.

-2. **Jupyter Permissions Issue on Linux/WSL**
+2. **Jupyter permissions issue on Linux/WSL**
 If you're running Jupyter on Linux/WSL and encounter the following error:

-> RuntimeError: Permissions assignment failed for secure file:
-'/home/jupyteruser/.local/share/jupyter/runtime/jpserver-8.json'.Got '0o677' instead of '0o0600'.
+RuntimeError: Permissions assignment failed for secure file: '/home/jupyteruser/.local/share/jupyter/runtime/jpserver-8.json'.
+Got '0o677' instead of '0o0600'.

 This typically means that the folder doesn't exist or that the user doesn't have the required permissions.
 To fix this issue, update the permissions as in the example below.